desiredpersona/blog-old/_posts/2016-06-08-jekyll-firebase-hosting.md

 ## Create a free Google Firebase account

-{% include figure image_path="/assets/images/firebase-hosting.png" alt="firebase hosting homepage" caption="Firebase homepage" %}{: .w-100 .tc}
+{% include figure image_path="/assets/images/firebase-hosting.png" alt="firebase hosting homepage" caption="Firebase homepage" %}

 Sign in to the [Firebase Console](https://firebase.google.com){:target="_blank"} and create a new project.
 You will be prompted to enter a ‘Project name’ and choose a ‘Country/region’.